jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 You remove a function from a hook with some code like `(remove-hook 'magit-status-sections-hook 'magit-insert-tags-header)` wherever you configure your Emacs.

-I use [use-package](https://github.com/jwiegley/use-package) do to configure mine and below is what my `magit` section looks like.
+I use [use-package](https://github.com/jwiegley/use-package) to configure mine and below is what my `magit` section looks like.

 Lines 21-26 show the hooks I removed to strip down the work done for `magit-status`.
 On Line 5, I hard-code `magit-git-executable` to be the full path of the `git` executable.